mvhutz/rebater/docs/structure.md

 - Each supplier can have multiple types of formats, so do not feel forced to put all files from one supplier in just one folder.
 - The sub-folder for quarter MUST follow the format `YYYY-QQ` (an example is `2024-Q1`).
 Any folder that do not follow this format are ignored.

+## Tables/References Folder

+This is where the accountant puts their [reference tables](./supplements.md#reference-tables).
+The name of each table is important, and most not be changed.
+References cannot be held in sub-folders.

 ## Transformers Folder